hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 Additionally you can use all attributes of @ref Samplers directly to implicitly create a Ogre::Sampler contained in this TextureUnit.

-You can also use a nested ’texture_source’ section in order to use a special add-in as a source of texture data, See @ref External-Texture-Sources for details.
+You can also use a nested `texture_source` section in order to use a special add-in as a source of texture data, See @ref External-Texture-Sources for details.

 <a name="Attribute-Descriptions-1"></a>